ofbeaton/granite-php/README.md

 composer check-tests
 ```

+## Documentation

+Please head over to the [PHP page](https://github.com/ofbeaton/granite/wiki/PHP) on the Granite wiki.

 ## License

 This software is distributed under the MIT License.
 Please see [License file](LICENSE) for more information.